Welcome to today's edition of the Rush 24-7 podcast.

 Okay, to the phones we go.

-It's open line Friday on Thursday today.
+It's Open Line Friday on Thursday today.

-We're gonna start in North Hills, California.
+We're going to start in North Hills, California.

 Suzanne, great to have you with us.